Jbleezy/BO2-Reimagined/README.md

 #### Town
 * Moved Stamin-Up to its location on Tranzit
+* Moved Tombstone Soda to the laundry room front door

 #### Farm
 * Zombies now spawn in the Center zone when in the Barn zone